 The IntReALL project is establishing the largest clinical trial for treatment of childhood relapsed ALL in the world.
-It develops the best available standard treatment strategies as backbone for further European trials within randomised phase III trials in a reasonable time span.
+It develops the best available standard treatment strategies as backbone for further European trials within randomized phase III trials in a reasonable time span.
 The IntReALL trials will serve as a reference for this particular disease for the whole world.
-Furthermore, the IntReALL Consortium provides a unique platform for drug development in childhood ALL with randomised phase III trials investigating the most promising new agents timely and fulfilling all licensing requirements.
-With the IntReALL SR 2010 trial, the role of Epratuzumab in childhood relapsed ALL will be determined with direct relevance for licensing of the drug.
+Furthermore, the IntReALL Consortium provides a unique platform for drug development in childhood ALL with randomized phase III trials investigating the most promising new agents timely and fulfilling all licensing requirements.
+With the IntReALL SR 2010 trial, the role of epratuzumab in childhood relapsed ALL will be determined with direct relevance for licensing of the drug.
 With this particular trial the Consortium will pave the way for integration of future immune-therapies and other targeted treatment strategies in relapsed and also primary ALL.
-The investigational window implemented in the IntReALL HR 2010 trial will be used to investigate the efficacy and activity of the bispecific T-cell engaging CD3/19 directed monoclonal antibody Blinatumomab as decisive trial for filing in paediatric indications, sponsored by Amgen, a stream within the HR trial will be established including patients with JAK/STAT pathway inhibition sensitive leukaemias for investigation of the JAK2inhibitor Ruxolitinib.
-These new agents provide completely different mechanisms of antileukaemic action and may break drug resistance of leukaemias thus contributing to improvement of prognosis of this disease.
+These new agents provide completely different mechanisms of antileukemic action and may break drug resistance of leukemias thus contributing to improvement of prognosis of this disease.
 Furthermore, proven effective targeted agents may replace unspecific and toxic chemotherapy and allow for reducing the burden of acute and long-term side effects for the patients.
 With IntReALL 2010, a comprehensive infrastructure for the GCP-conform conduction of an international trial is set up which will serve as a platform for consecutive trials which can fully benefit from the established tools.
 This includes also the optimized web based data system MARVIN which will be available for future projects without repeating the labour-intensive implementation phase.
-The IntReALL Consortium will serve as reliable partner on drug development in childhood ALL for industry and authorities warranting realistic paediatric investigational plans.
+With the well established clinical trial platform and the expertise on the disease the IntReALL Consortium will serve as reliable partner on drug development in childhood ALL for industry and authorities warranting realistic pediatric investigational plans.
 The IntReALL Consortium will warrant drug development strategies in the best interest of the patients by integrating the point of view of the parent groups.
 The strong academic network will warrant drug development strategies in childhood relapsed ALL fully on a medical and scientific basis free from commercial interests.
 A tissue bank on childhood relapsed ALL samples of unique size and quality will be available for research within the consortium and international collaborations.
 With gene pooling and next generation sequencing technologies, a unique data set on comprehensive genetic characterization of childhood refractory ALL will be available for association with clinical and outcome data leading to new insights into pathogenetic mechanisms and development of resistance.
 Such data will also be made available for the scientific community as reference for further research project.
 The early integration of the ICCCPO as authorized international organization of parents of children with cancer warrants improvement of compliance of the affected families, facilitate the trial processes and will be exemplary for other trials.
-The broad strategy of public information with a well established public website, presentation of the project and results at public and scientific events and congresses will improve the awareness of the population on the problems of refractory leukaemia in children and the way to find solutions within the European Union.
+The broad strategy of public information with a well established public website, presentation of the project and results at public and scientific events and congresses will improve the awareness of the population on the problems of refractory leukemia in children and the way to find solutions within the European Union.
 Such information will improve the willingness of the public to transfer competence and budget to centralized European institutions, because a direct benefit for all members is evident.
-Well-trained and informed clinical, documentary and research staff in Europe and worldwide will give better health care to children with relapsed leukaemia, a disease that was considered to be fatal until recently.
+Well-trained and informed clinical, documentary and research staff in Europe and worldwide will give better health care to children with relapsed leukemia, a disease that was considered to be fatal until recently.